 The changes in this section become effective after the named-daemon is started manually or after a system reboot.

-For more information about DNS see "DNS and BIND" ([2]);
+For more information about DNS see the book titled "DNS and BIND" ([2]);

 By default POP3 and IMAP are disabled on Fedora Core 6 Linux.
 To enable it the following commands must be executed: